dreamportdev/Osdev-Notes/04_Memory_Management/03_Paging.md

 In this table there are 3 new bits (D, PAT, G) and the page base address, as already explained, is not pointing to a table but to the physical memory this page represents.

-In the next chapter we will go through the fields of an entry.
+In the next section we will go through the fields of an entry.

-### Page Table Entry Fields
+### Page Table/Directory Entry Fields

 Below is a list of all the fields present in the table entries, with an explanation of the most commonly used.